Mike Oldfield: Family

-Oldfield has been married four times and has seven children.
-In 1978 he married Diana Fuller, a relative of the Exegesis group leader, which lasted for three months.
-Oldfield recalled that he phoned Branson the day after the ceremony and said he had made a mistake.
+In 1978, Oldfield married Diana Fuller, a relative of the Exegesis group leader.
+The marriage lasted for three months.
+Oldfield recalled that he phoned label boss Richard Branson the day after the ceremony and said he had made a mistake.
 From 1979 to 1986, Oldfield was in a relationship with Sally Cooper, whom he met through Virgin.
-They had three children, daughter Molly and sons Dougal and Luke.
-In 2015, Dougal died after having collapsed while working at a film production company in London.
-By the time of Luke's birth in 1986, Oldfield's relationship with Cooper had broken down and they amicably split.
-Oldfield entered a relationship with Norwegian singer Anita Hegerland, lasting until 1991.
-The pair had met backstage at one of Oldfield's gigs while touring Germany in 1984.
-They lived in Switzerland, France, and England.
-They have two children: Greta and Noah.
+They had three children.
+In 2015, his son Dougal died after collapsing while working at a film production company in London.
+By the time of birth of their third child, in 1986, the relationship had broken down and they amicably split.
+Oldfield entered a relationship with Norwegian singer Anita Hegerland that lasted until 1991.
+The pair met backstage at one of Oldfield's gigs while touring Germany in 1984.
+They lived in Switzerland, France and England.
+They have two children.

 In the late 1990s, Oldfield posted in a lonely hearts column in a local Ibiza newspaper.
-It was answered by Amy Lauer and the pair dated, but the relationship was troubled by Oldfield's bouts of alcohol and substance abuse and it ended after two months.
+It was answered by Amy Lauer; the pair dated, but the relationship was troubled by Oldfield's bouts of alcohol and substance abuse and it ended after two months.
 In 2001, Oldfield began counselling and psychotherapy.
-Between 2002 and 2013, Oldfield was married to Fanny Vandekerckhove, whom he had met while living in Ibiza.
-They have two sons, Jake and Eugene.
+Between 2002 and 2013, Oldfield was married to Fanny Vandekerckhove, whom he met while living in Ibiza.
+They have two sons.

 Other

+Oldfield and his siblings were raised as Catholic, their mother's faith.